 The first call closed on January 15th 2021.

-- Excellence & innovation of the project (40% weighting).
+- Excellence and innovation (40% weighting)

 The documents that will be submitted are: